DREAMER RESOURCE CENTER

 VISION

-We envision a university-wide environment that understands the complexity of the intersectional identities of DREAMers, works intentionally to engage the rich diversity of individuals, and fosters student communities whose experiences and perspectives are foundational to their empowerment and the advancement of Portland State University.
+We envision a university-wide environment that understands the complexity of the intersectional identities of Dreamers, works intentionally to engage the rich diversity of individuals, and fosters student communities whose experiences and perspectives are foundational to their empowerment and the advancement of Portland State University.

 An Important Message about the Status of DACA